(AP) Michael Wacha finally had a rookie setback, and what a setback it was.

 "Nobody is in a bad mood or anything like that," Wacha said in a conference call from the plane, a few hours into the delay.
 "The attitude is pretty good."

-Then the plane landed.
+Then the plane landed and he felt fine.

 The six runs Wacha allowed were twice as many as he gave up in his other four postseason games combined.
 The five hits he allowed were nearly half the 11 he gave up in his other 23 postseason innings.

-Wacha actually started out well Wednesday.
+Wacha started out well Wednesday.